Employment laws have long been outdated. Here’s how they have worked against antidiscrimination policies.

 The entire process is psychologically exhausting for anyone who is up against it.

 There have been incremental legislative changes as it relates to employment law and discrimination practices against all protected classes.
-When Chelsey Glasson spoke up about pregnancy discrimination at Google, and filed a subsequent pregnancy discrimination lawsuit, she received obstinance from the company at every turn.
+When Chelsey Glasson spoke up about pregnancy discrimination at Google, she received obstinance from the company at every turn.
 She fought to pass a law in the Washington State Legislature that extended the period of time pregnant workers could file discrimination claims.
 But this was not without tremendous financial and emotional cost to Chelsey in driving that change, who spun up a GoFundMe to take in donations for her legal costs.

 Furthermore, other countries have shown us that it is not impossible to find a new employment model that shows more respect for workers.
 In Europe, at-will employment does not exist, and workers can claim wrongful termination if they believe they have been treated unfairly.
 U.S. employees do not have those same protections.

-Note: Correction: A previous version of this article incorrectly stated that Glasson had filed a pregnancy discrimination lawsuit.